ZeusVS/gover/README.md

-'d'     Mark the currently selected file for cutting/moving 'y'     Mark the currently selected file for copying 'p'     Paste the marked cut/copy file to the current directory
+'d'     Mark the currently selected file for cutting/moving 'y'     Mark the currently selected file for copying 'p'     Cut/Copy the marked file to the current directory

 'D'     (Recursively) delete the current selection - will ask for confirmation 'R'     Rename the current selection